-In our dining hall breakfast, lunch and dinner are served at set times throughout term.
+Dining hall meals of breakfast, lunch and dinner are served at set times throughout term.
+In our dining hall breakfast, lunch and dinner are served at set times. throughout term.
 You're free to choose how many meals you eat on a pay-as-you go card system.
-The food in Trinity is one of the many things our College prides itself on.
-It is delicious, fresh and reasonably priced.
+The food in Trinity is one of the many things our college prides itself on.
+It is delicious. fresh and reasonably priced.
 Every day you can find plenty of menu options to satisfy meat-eaters, vegetarians and vegans (with a stamp of approval from our very own vegan JCR President).
 Formal Hall takes place three times a week, and costs around £4 for a 3-course meal, a running favourite among our students is our Steak and Brie formal, with deep-fried Brie and Steak every Monday night.
 These formals are great way to save on some quality food and have dinner with friends, they are not very formal and require you to wear your gown with everyday clothing.
-Equally, every Friday evening Guest Night provides the opportunity for people to dress up, invite their parents or friends for a 4-course dinner that costs £18.
+Equally, every Friday evening Guest Night provides the opportunity for people to dress up, invite their parents or friends for a 4-course dinner that costs £20.
 Past Guest Night menus include treats such butterscotch ice-cream and rib-eye steaks.
+In 2022, the Dining Hall was closed for renovations - it is opening again in Spring 2023.
+Our 'Temporary Dining Hall' is located on the lawns.